 International Network for Government Science Advice (INGSA)

-As a legacy of the first global conference on science advice to governments co-organised by ICSU in Auckland, New Zealand in August 2014, the International Network for Government Science Advice (INGSA) was formed.
+As a legacy of the first global conference in 2014 on science advice to governments co-organised by our predecessor organization, the International Council for Science (ICSU) in Auckland, New Zealand, the International Network for Government Science Advice (INGSA) was formed.

 - Committee on Space Research (COSPAR)

 - Gender, Globalisation and Democratisation

 - Urban Health & Wellbeing